Vladimir-csp/uwsm/README.md

 Start with `wayland-session ${wm} start` (it will hold while wayland session is running).

+`${wm}` argument is either a WM executable, or full literal command line with arguments, or one of special strings:

+- `select`: Invokes a menu to select WM from desktop entries for wayland-sessions.
+Selection is saved, previous selection is highlighted.
+- `default`: Runs previously selected WM, if selection was made, otherwise invokes a menu.

 Stop with either `wayland-session ${wm} stop` or `systemctl --user stop "wayland-wm@*.service"`

 ### Longer story: